christopheraue/m-ruby-concurrently/guides/Performance.md

     Results for ruby 2.4.1
     ----------------------
-      call:                       687600 executions in 1.0001 seconds
+      call:                       742600 executions in 1.0002 seconds
-      call_nonblock:              855600 executions in 1.0001 seconds
+      call_nonblock:              883200 executions in 1.0001 seconds
-      call_detached:              426400 executions in 1.0000 seconds
+      call_detached:              422500 executions in 1.0002 seconds
-      call_and_forget:            722200 executions in 1.0000 seconds
+      call_and_forget:            731900 executions in 1.0001 seconds
-      waiting call:                90300 executions in 1.0005 seconds waiting call_nonblock:      191800 executions in 1.0001 seconds
+      waiting call:                87400 executions in 1.0005 seconds waiting call_nonblock:      197800 executions in 1.0004 seconds
-      waiting call_detached:      190300 executions in 1.0003 seconds
+      waiting call_detached:      190900 executions in 1.0001 seconds
-      waiting call_and_forget:    207100 executions in 1.0001 seconds
+      waiting call_and_forget:    216000 executions in 1.0003 seconds

     Results for mruby 1.3.0
     -----------------------
-      call:                       319900 executions in 1.0003 seconds
+      call:                       388500 executions in 1.0002 seconds
-      call_nonblock:              431700 executions in 1.0002 seconds
+      call_nonblock:              454600 executions in 1.0001 seconds
-      call_detached:              158400 executions in 1.0006 seconds
+      call_detached:              187300 executions in 1.0003 seconds
-      call_and_forget:            397700 executions in 1.0002 seconds
+      call_and_forget:            426200 executions in 1.0000 seconds
-      waiting call:                49900 executions in 1.0015 seconds waiting call_nonblock:       74600 executions in 1.0001 seconds
+      waiting call:                55000 executions in 1.0005 seconds waiting call_nonblock:       89300 executions in 1.0002 seconds
-      waiting call_detached:       73300 executions in 1.0006 seconds
+      waiting call_detached:       87400 executions in 1.0004 seconds
-      waiting call_and_forget:     85200 executions in 1.0008 seconds
+      waiting call_and_forget:    101600 executions in 1.0000 seconds

 `wait 0` is used as a stand in for all wait methods.
 Measurements of concurrent procs doing nothing are included for comparision.